 (My US service provider would not send a new phone to Sarajevo.
 Nor would they let me order the same phone from Sarajevo.
 Naturally, I couldn't find a North American model of the phone here to buy.
 And there are only about 2-3 models the provider allows on the plan, neither of which I can get here.)

 I don't know about you, but I'm not very good about transferring files from the phone to the computer.
 I'm even worse at backing them up on a cloud.
 As a result, I lost an incredible amount of photos, files, client contacts and history...
 In short, a disaster I created myself.

 The computer situation was also growing troublesome.
 For a while now letters "R" and "D" weren't working.
 I got a wireless keyboard thinking I'd wait until April when I originally planned to go Stateside this year.
 However, the comp must have anticipated this, so it started making strange noises.
 It got to the point where Aleksandra and I had to take frequent breaks in the middle of editing videos.

 Other tasks that took an hour or two, were now taking a few hours.
 This started to seriously interfere with my work.

-I took the comp to an affiliate Mac store (there are no real Apple stores in Bosnia), and they offered to send it out of the country to fix it.
-I didn’t feel comfortable with this.
+I took the comp to an affiliate Mac store (there are no actual Apple stores in Sarajevo), and they offered to send it out of the country to fix it.
+I didn't feel comfortable with this.
 I had to make a decision, fast.
-Besides, I had to finish up additional business in the US, so it made sense to take the trip then instead of when originally planned.
+Besides, I had to finish up additional business in the US so it made sense to take the trip then instead of when originally planned.

 After 3 hours in a rental with no GPS and no working phone, going via map directions, I finally pulled into a familiar neighborhood and jumped into an Exon station.
 There, the nicest clerk in the world let me use the store phone.